 Besides being more flavorful and fresh-tasting than farm-raised varieties, wild salmon has a lot of health benefits because it contains vitamin B12, taurine, selenium, omega-3 fatty acids, and vitamin D, and is high in protein.

-Wild salmon keeps well for 2-3 days in the refrigerator
+Wild Salmon Keeps Well for 2-3 days in the Fridge

 Make a little extra wild salmon so that you can use it the next few days to top salads or add to homemade sushi rolls.
 Store in a covered glass container in the refrigerator so that it will stay fresh.
 As long as the fish has been salted, it should stay fresh for up to 2-3 days depending on the temperature of your refrigerator.
 Use glass containers so your leftovers stay extra cold.
-Just check the salmon before you use it to make sure it still smells fresh (should not be overly fishy or bad smelling).
+Just check the salmon before you use it to make sure it still smells fresh (should not have strong fishy smell).